FluidNumerics/SELF/docs/Tutorials/LinearEuler2D/PlaneWaveReflection.md

 * $c$ is the (constant) speed of sound.

 ### Model Domain
 The physical domain is defined by $\vec{x} \in [0, 1]\times[0,1]$.
 We use the `StructuredMesh` routine to create a domain with 20 × 20 elements that are dimensioned 0.05 × 0.05 .
-Model boundaries on the south, north, and west edges of the domain are all tagged with the `SELF_BC_PRESCRIBED` flag to implement prescribed boundary conditions; the east boundary is tagged with `SELF_BC_NONORMAL_FLOW` to implement no-normal-flow boundary conditions.
+Model boundaries on the south, north, and west edges of the domain are all tagged with the `SELF_BC_PRESCRIBED` flag to implement prescribed boundary conditions; the east boundary is tagged with `SELF_BC_NONORMALFLOW` to implement no-normal-flow boundary conditions.

 Within each element, all variables are approximated by a Lagrange interpolating polynomial of degree 7.
 The interpolation knots are the Legendre-Gauss points.